2008 Manly Warringah Sea Eagles season: Grand Final

 It was at the time the fourth-biggest loss in the Storm's history.

 The Manly Warringah Sea Eagles defeated the Melbourne Storm 40–0, scoring eight tries, four of which were converted.
 This is the highest Rugby League Grand Final margin in Australian history, eclipsing the 1975 NSWRFL season's Grand Final where Eastern Suburbs defeated St George, 38–0 at the Sydney Cricket Ground.
 It is also the first time that a team has been kept scoreless in a Grand Final since the 1978 NSWRL Grand Final Replay, where Cronulla lost to Manly 16–0.
-Sea Eages forward Brent Kite was named man-of-the-match and received the Clive Churchill Medal.
+Sea Eagles forward Brent Kite was named man-of-the-match and received the Clive Churchill Medal.

 The 2008 Grand Final was the last match for Super League-bound Steve Menzies of Manly.
 Playing in this match brought his career games played to 349, equalling the current record from Terry Lamb.

 Player statistics

 Note: Games and (sub) show total games played, e.g. 1 (1) is 2 games played.